markossta/aied_2025_video_qg/data/README.md

 - **Final collaborative evaluations** (one for Khan Academy, one for TED-ED).

 ## Additional Data Availability
-If you are interested in accessing **fine-tuned models**, **cosine similarity calculations** (e.g. questions to transcripts similarity) and **model-generated outputs**, please contact the author.
+If you are interested in accessing **fine-tuned models** like PG-Video-LLaVA, **cosine similarity calculations** (e.g. questions to transcripts similarity) and **model-generated outputs**, please contact the author.
 These files are too large to be included in this repository.